 This room is equipped with 20 Dell Optiplex 745 computers with 17" LCD monitors.
-This larger of our two classrooms has fewer computers to allow students more ease in seeing the front of the classroom.
+This is the largest of our two classrooms and has fewer computers to allow students more ease in seeing the front of the class.
 Nearly every seat in the classroom is either at or adjacent to a computer.
 Having the open visibility coupled with the access to computers makes this classroom ideal for teaching any computationally-intensive course, particularly:

 The Arts and Sciences / Engineering High Performace Computing Cluster

 This computing cluster is a joint venture between the College of Arts and Sciences and the College of Engineering and Computer Science.
 This cluster has 23 nodes, each with two Quad Core Xeon processors (2.66 GHz), 16 GB Ram, two 160 GB hard drives configured for RAID 1.
-It is used for faculty research and for faculty mentored student research.
+It is used for faculty research and faculty-mentored student research.